jeremynoesen/homebridge-dyson-bp01/README.md

 # homebridge-dyson-bp01

 ## About
-This Homebridge plugin adds a Dyson BP01 fan to HomeKit in conjuntion with a Broadlink RM device.
+This Homebridge plugin adds a Dyson BP01 fan to HomeKit in conjuntion with a BroadLink RM device.

 ## Purpose
-There are currently plugins that can control a Broadlink RM device to control many other devices; however, they would break if you try to change more than one state of the accessory at once.
+There are currently plugins that can control a BroadLink RM device to control many other devices; however, they would break if you try to change more than one state of the accessory at once.
 This plugin solves that specifically for the Dyson Pure Cool Me.

 ## Required Devices
 This plugin is designed to be used with the following devices:
-- A Broadlink RM device supported by [this library](https://github.com/kiwi-cam/broadlinkjs-rm)
+- A BroadLink RM device supported by [this library](https://github.com/kiwi-cam/broadlinkjs-rm)
 - A Dyson Pure Cool Me (BP01)

 ## Device Setup
-### Broadlink RM Setup
+### BroadLink RM Setup
-1. Set up your Broadlink RM device with the Broadlink app.
+1. Set up your BroadLink RM device with the BroadLink app.
 2. In device properties, disable `Lock device`.
 3. Place the device within line-of-sight of the Dyson's display.